 Mary's musical journey has been an exploration of song, ensemble and collaboration from solo performances, bands, recording, and mass voice productions.
 Mary is also an established community musician with a love of sharing musical experiences".

-An enthusiastic advocate of the benefits of singing for confidence, self expression and the heightened self esteem that can be achieved through music creativity, playfulness and song.
+Alongside her new work Mary continues to facilitate acapella singing groups.
+She is an enthusiastic advocate of the benefits of singing for confidence, self expression and the heightened self esteem that can be achieved through music creativity, playfulness and song.

 The addition of the well researched physical benefits to health and wellbeing makes singing so good for everyone.
 Specialising in Acapella singing she uses material from folk traditions from around the world.
 Also composing her own solo material and for choirs and community theatre.

 The ethos that she works with is that music and singing is for everyone regardless of age or ability and you don’t have to read music or be highly skilled.
 Just willing!

 Mary has performed at festivals cross the Uk including Glastonbury and Wicker-man.
 She composes for community theatre projects and works with arts organisations such as Snape Music, Suffolk Art Link and Creative Arts East.

 Mary was part of a team of practitioners working on the SALT Music Project.
 A two year action research project to find a joint way of working with early years music specialists and Speech and Language Specialists to help young children with speech and language delay.

 Mary is a performer with Theatre of Adventure in the show Magic Adventure.
 The show is interactive theatre and multi sensory experiences for under fives.
 The show is one of the most exciting and rewarding projects to be involved with.

 In 2012-2015 Mary joined the Great Yarmouth Community Trust Children's Centre music team and delivers early years music sessions for children in Nurseries and also runs groups for families.